austinhuang0131/austinhuang0131.github.io/bve.md

 ### Kyoto Municipal Subway Karasuma Line
 Download [here](https://blogs.yahoo.co.jp/l53_fmkr/27211920.html).
 Vehicles included.

-* There is an ATC, but no key is required as it is enabled at all times.
+* ATC is enabled at all times.
 * The driver cab graphics for Train 149 is significantly better than Train 145.
 * Here's a walkthrough: